apache/airflow/UPDATING.md

 ### Return the raw boto3 JSON response in SageMakerTrainingOperator

 The SageMakerTrainingOperator used to return the JSON response of `describe_training_job()` wrapped in a dict with key "Training".
-For simplicity, with now returns only the JSON response itself.
+For simplicity, it now returns only the JSON response itself.

 ### Removed sub-package imports from `airflow/__init__.py`